v3ceban/nvchad-config/README.md

 - Uses [intelephense](https://intelephense.com/) as LSP and linter
 - Uses [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) for formatting
 - Requires a git repo to run linting server
   - To create .git run `git init` in the root of the project

 ### Lua

 - Uses [lua-language-server](https://github.com/LuaLS/lua-language-server) for LSP and linting
 - Uses [stylua](https://github.com/JohnnyMorganz/StyLua) for formatting
-- Uncomment Mason overrides to install the packages that don't work on ARM

 ### Bash